anthrax3/Unprefix/README.md

 ## Unprefix

-Downvids allows you to download video, playlist or the whole Youtube channel which is awesome.
+Downvids allows you to download youtube's video, playlist or the whole channel which is awesome.

 My issue is that any video downloaded by this website, it is automatically given a prefix name of the website.
   * e.g. [WWW.DOWNVIDS.NET-What makes you special.mp4]

 ## Usage: